vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

 ```
 <br />
 <br />
-Dataframe after this operation will look like this.
-That is, this will be answer studets should put together:
+Dataframe after the operation will look like this.
+That is, this will be the answer of this question:
 ![answer1](img_readme/answer1.png)
 <br />
 <br />

-Below is question.html of this question(questions/pivot-table_question1).
+Below html code is question.html of this question(questions/pivot-table_question1).
 ```
 <pl-dataframe params-name="df" show-index="true" show-dimensions="false" digits="4"></pl-dataframe>
 <p>What will dataframe "df" looks like after pivot?
 Drag and drop your answer below</p>